 The latest announcement follows last week’s revelation that iPoker has rolled out anonymous tables on the network.
 That concept was first introduced by Bodog Poker in 2012.
 After initially being scorned by many in the online poker industry, anonymous tables have proven to be a successful way to level the playing field and bring about a healthy poker room ecology.
 It balances player numbers among various skill levels and attracts recreational players who cannot be hunted and taken advantage of by more experienced players.

 Last year also saw iPoker introduce a two-tier system among its poker skins that, like Bodog Poker, was implemented to create a better balance on the virtual felt.
-The result has allowed the iPoker Network to move into second place in cash game player traffic, according to the latest PokerScout rankings.
+The result has allowed the iPoker Network to move into second place in cash game player traffic.

 iPoker is apparently aiming to remain in second place, hoping to outdistance itself from PartyPoker and Full Tilt with its newest changes that include the launching of mobile offerings, a revamped VIP format, and new tournament options.